freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creator/first-steps/installing-vpe.md

 ### HDRP Setup

-If you create a HDRP project, Unity provides you with a sample scene:
+If you create an HDRP project, Unity provides you with a sample scene:

 ![HDRP Sample Scene](unity-hdrp-default-scene.png)